lycheeverse/lychee/README.md

           Exclude loopback IP address range and localhost from checking

       --exclude-mail
-          Exclude all mail addresses from checking
+          Exclude all mail addresses from checking (deprecated; excluded by default)

+      --include-mail
+          Also check email addresses

       --remap <REMAP>
           Remap URI matching pattern to different URI